kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

 There's a lot to manage over the length of time this entire process spans.
 Academics require a set of tools that aid in making this process, i.e. the effective communication of ideas, as seamless as possible.
-There are currently two popular options for academics seeking to write technical papers - Microsoft Word or \LaTeX.
+There are currently two popular options for academics seeking to write technical papers - Microsoft Word or $\LaTeX$.

 ## A word about Word